 When ALR mode is activated the seat belt cannot be extended again until the seat belt tongue is detached from the buckle and fully retracted.
 The seat belt returns to the ELR mode after the seat belt fully retracts.
-For additional information, see "Child restraints" later in this section.
+For additional information, see "Child restraints" (P.1-22).